2016 Kalamazoo shootings: Personal life

 Dalton was raised in Greenfield, Indiana, and went to middle and high school in nearby Charlottesville.
 He attended Comstock High School in Kalamazoo, graduating in 1989.
 He then attended Kalamazoo Valley Community College and graduated in December 1992 with an associate degree in law enforcement, though he did not enroll in the school's police academy program.

 Dalton married wife Carole in 1995, and the couple had two children together, aged 10 and 15 at the time of his killing spree.
 Carole Dalton started divorce proceedings the week after the killings.
 The family was living in nearby Cooper Township.

 Dalton was generally described as a "nice guy" and a "good family man", though it was reported that he had been acting depressed in the days before the shootings occurred.
 Later, neighbors said Dalton had been acting paranoid right before the shootings occurred.

 According to an old friend, Dalton had tried to seek a job as a police officer in Michigan or in nearby states, but was unable to, and had no interest in moving far away to find a police job.
 Instead, he studied auto-body work at WyoTech in Laramie, Wyoming, and found work at a BMW office in New Jersey at one point.
 This allowed him to get jobs as a mechanic and then an insurance adjuster.

 Dalton worked as a driver for Uber during the two weeks preceding the killing spree and purportedly took fares between shooting incidents.
 An Uber representative stated that Dalton had passed company background checks.

 A former coworker of Dalton's at the insurance company recalled seeing Dalton yell at a customer over the phone, slam the phone down, and pace around the desk angrily afterwards.
 Dalton had previously been counseled about his professionalism towards customers.
 In an interview, another customer reported an encounter with Dalton in which he called him back over to reexamine a vehicle for damage Dalton missed in his appraisal.
 He described Dalton as unprofessional and prone to anger.

-Earlier police questioning
+Other police questioning

-In the week preceding the shootings, Dalton had been questioned by deputies with the Calhoun County Sheriff's Office, who were investigating a series of shootings along Interstate 94 and Interstate 69.
+In the week following the shootings, Dalton was questioned by deputies with the Calhoun County Sheriff's Office, who were investigating a series of shootings along Interstate 94 and Interstate 69.
 Although Dalton traveled in the area where the shootings occurred and had been the insurance adjuster for a damaged sheriff patrol vehicle, he was cleared of any involvement.